Belmont Cragin, Chicago: Brickyard Shopping Center

+Other Businesses

-Until the early 1980s, Central Soya and its silos were located south of Grand Ave on Laramie; In 1943, Revere Copper opened a war materiel plant where Grand Ave. meets Fullerton Ave.
+Until the early 1980s, Central Soya and its silos were located south of Grand Ave on Laramie; In 1943, Revere Copper opened a war material plant where Grand Ave. meets Fullerton Ave.
 From 1953 to 1963, Western Electric assembled mobile radar units in this structure and erected a tall concrete test stand at the corner of Fullerton and Normandy.
 Glidden paint was located just south of the train station on the 1800 block of North LeClaire Ave until the early 1980s.
 Cragin Department Store, located on the 4900 block of West Armitage, was a family-owned clothing and shoe store until the 1980s.
 Hawthorn Melody Dairy was located at Grand and Laramie.
 Reda's Liquors and Lizzi's House of Pizza were also located in the area.
 Dominick's grocery store was located on Central Ave. at Altgeld St. before the company was sold off and closed down.
 Tony's grocery store now anchors this location.

 Belmont Cragin's overall population grew by more than 6 percent in the 1980s and 37 percent in the 1990s.
 The Hispanic population grew from 3,072 in 1980 to 16,846 in 1990.
-By the 2000 census the area was 65 percent Hispanic, joining the Polish immigrants and businesses who had come to the area earlier.
+By the 2000 Census, the area was 65 percent Hispanic, joining the Polish immigrants and businesses who had come to the area earlier.
 A number of young middle-class professionals joined blue-collar laborers in the area.
 Residents formed an active coalition called the Northwest Neighborhood Federation to address increases in crime, gangs, and school overpopulation.

 By 1995, Hall Printing and other plants had closed their doors.
 The area experienced a drop in manufacturing employment and a decline in retail activity during the 1980s.
 Concerns over unemployment and an increasing poverty level have led residents to organize a home reinvestment campaign and to study ways of reviving the commercial climate in the area.

+Neighborhoods

+The Belmont-Cragin community area comprises four neighborhoods: Belmont Central, Brickyard, Cragin, Hanson Park.

 Education

+Per the 2024 CMAP report, higher education attainment percentages have increased.

 Chicago Public Schools operates district public schools.